emdb-empiar/sfftk/docs/converting.rst

     sff convert file.sff --format sff

-As stated previously, conversion to JSON drops all geometrical descriptions.
-Similarly, conversions from JSON to EMDB-SFF will not reinstate the geometric description information.
+Conversions from JSON to XML/HDF5 where the latter excluded the geometry will not reinstate the geometrical description information.

 Verbose Operation